-- Integrate scientific evidence, practice guidelines, profession standards, and patient preference into the planning, delivery, and evaluation of patient care. - Utilize interdisciplinary and intradisciplinary communication, collaboration, and leadership skills to produce positive working relationships in the delivery of and advocacy for evidence-based patient-centered care. - Engage in health promotion, disease prevention, and population-focused interventions to impact the health status of individuals and the deployment of resources. - Promote the image of nursing by modeling professional behaviors, practicing self-renewal, engaging in lifelong learning, and supporting professional nursing organizations.
+- Integrate scientific evidence, practice guidelines, profession standards, and patient preference into the planning, delivery, and evaluation of patient care. - Use information and other emerging technologies in a fiscally responsible manner to provide and evaluate patient care across the continuum. - Engage in health promotion, disease prevention, and population-focused interventions to impact the health status of individuals and the deployment of resources. - Analyze economic, legal, and political factors and local, national, and global trends in health policy and regulation to influence care delivery and the deployment of resources. - Engage in health promotion, disease prevention, and population-focused interventions to impact the health status of individuals and populations. - Assume a leadership role within one's scope of professional nursing practice and apply leadership concepts, skills, and decision-making in delivering, evaluating, and improving safe and quality patient care. - Promote the image of nursing by modeling professional behaviors, practicing self-renewal, engaging in lifelong learning, and supporting professional nursing organizations. - Demonstrate professional, moral, ethical, and legal conduct within a context of rendering compassionate nursing care. - Use the nursing process to provide safe, quality, evidence-based nursing care across the lifespan and the continuum.